 OSU Board Approves Personnel Actions

-The Oklahoma State University/A&M Board of Regents approved several personnel actions during its July 29 meeting at Oklahoma State University-Tulsa.
+The Oklahoma State University/A&M Board of Regents approved several personnel actions during its April 22 meeting on the campus of Oklahoma State University, Oklahoma City.

-For the OSU Center for Health Sciences, a title change was approved for Larry D. Cherry from vice president, academic affairs, senior associate dean and professor, to professor, family medicine.
+For the OSU-Center for Health Sciences, a change in title was approved for Sherril M. Stone from director of research to director of research and assistant professor, family medicine.